 Are vehicles going electric?
 What’s going to happen with diesel cars?
 Is your city going to become a congestion zone?
 What will be the impact if rail and bus networks move back into public ownership?

 The future of our roads is currently unclear, which makes it understandable to question what the most cost-effective way of getting to work is.
+Is it to start leasing a car?

 For many, driving a personal car still seems to be the obvious choice.
 However, dig a little deeper into your expenses and you will probably find that it works out to be a lot more expensive than you initially thought.
+It is easy to consider that you can cash in at a junkyard for your old car, save some money on expenses and get public transport.

 An excellent example is a friend of mine, who recently took his BMW in for a service.
 The bill came to £1,000 for the service and brakes replacement, plus an additional £250 for switching out some old run-flat tires.
 Each.
 That’s for a 5-year-old car.
 It’s not like it’s freshly rolled off the lot, but it’s hardly ready to be dragged to the scrap heap, either.